‘Scoundrels’ Interview with Timothy ZahnDecember 31, 2012 at 12:15 pm | Posted in Books, Interview, Star Wars, Star Wars Books | 2 Comments

 At what point did you come up with the big twist?

 TZ: That particular twist was the brainchild of Shelly Shapiro and the Del Rey editorial team.
 As I understand it, someone had an idea, and they all kept tossing in pieces and refinements until they had something they could suggest to me.
 At that point, of course, it was so cool I was delighted to run with it.

 We’d like to thank Tim for taking the time to answer our questions.
 As always, you can keep up to date with the latest Timothy Zahn news by following him on Facebook.
 Scoundrels is available at all major retailers in hardcover format, and is also available in digital and audiobook formats.
-You can find links for participating retailers on Random House’s site.
+You can find links for participating retailers on Random House’s seo services site.